 Selling your products online comes with a great deal of responsibility, and ensuring that your clients' details are secure is crucial.

-It's important to take down your customers email addresses to help grow your database, and your business, but make sure that their details are secure once you have them, and never give the details you gather from your online shop to third parties.
+It's important to collect your customers' email addresses to help grow your database, and your business, but make sure that their details are secure once you have them, and never give the details you gather from your online shop to third parties.

 You'll also be taking credit and debit card payments online, so make sure that you register with a well-known and trusted merchant to protect your customer's financial information.